My son and I are intense. We’re passionate people. We feel profoundly, we experience deeply, and we get really excited about some things.

 Emotional intelligence is touted as an important skill for all to have.
 In its genuine form, absolutely, it is adaptive to be able to regulate one’s own emotions.
 Unfortunately, the mainstream propaganda around emotional intelligence is nothing more than monetizing the concept of self-control.

-Continue reading on Meld of Minds.
+If you’re a Medium member, continue reading on Meld of Minds.